Location

 - understand how social and physical aspects of environmental and development issues have interrelated in East Africa

-- examine critically contemporary issues, including urbanization, education, development, environmentalism, resource management, globalization, and health within the context of East Africa
+- examine critically contemporary issues, including urbanization, education, development, environmentalism, resource management, globalization, wealth/class, and health within the context of East Africa

-- study ideals of “sustainability” and limitations of practices with a focus on energy, water, food, and appropriate technology
+- study ideals of “sustainability” and limitations of practices with a focus on energy, water, food, and “appropriate technology”

 - understand ways in which individual and group identities are constructed, maintained, contested, altered